 The lack of basic literacy skills has proven to contribute to lower paying jobs, crime, lack of civic and community involvement, and low self-esteem.

 Our Basic Literacy program caters to students with low literacy skills in:

 This curriculum is a student-centered program that caters to adults.
 Our program includes a variety of levels, from reading and writing for beginners to GED test prep.

-For more information about this program please contact Carolyn Umfress our Basic Education Coordinator at (262) 632-9495.
+For more information about this program please contact Carolyn, Basic Education Coordinator, at (262) 977-2879.

 English Language Learner (ELL)

-Communicating in the English language is essential for success in the U.S. We have designed an ELL program to assist adults in speaking, understanding, reading, and writing English.
+Communicating in the English language is essential for success in the United States.
+We have designed an ELL program to assist adults in speaking, understanding, reading, and writing English.